yeoman/yeoman.io/app/authoring/composability.md

  * A generator can decide to compose itself with another generator (e.g., `generator-backbone` uses `generator-mocha`).
  * An end user may also initiate the composition (e.g., Simon wants to generate a Backbone project with SASS and Rails).
 Note: end user initiated composition is a planned feature and currently not available.

-**Note:** The User composability feature landed in core in version **0.17.0**.
-It is a work in progress but is stable enough to start using.
-Further documentation will come after a few refinements to the process and can be expected sooner rather than later!

 ## `generator.composeWith()`

 The `composeWith` method allows the generator to run side-by-side with another generator (or subgenerator).
 That way it can use features from the other generator instead of having to do it all by itself.